-See Related: Where I Travel for My Birthday: Best Places to Go
+See Related: Where Should I Travel for My Birthday

 7. Go Busking

-Before starting, however, make sure to check your city laws to make sure you’re not breaking any rules.
+Before starting, however, check your city laws to ensure you’re not breaking any rules.

 8. Dog Sit

 Travelers with a natural affinity for animals may consider cat or dog sitting.
 When you travel, it’s a terrific way to save money on hotel prices by using this method.
-Not only do you get to enjoy free accommodations all around the world, but you also have the opportunity to care for lovely animoos while you do it.
+Not only do you get to enjoy free accommodations worldwide, but you also have the opportunity to care for lovely animals while you do it.

 9. Look for Full-Time Remote Jobs